Woylie

-The woylie or brush-tailed bettong (Bettongia penicillata) is a small, critically endangered, gerbil-like mammal native to forests and shrubland of Australia.
+The woylie or brush-tailed bettong (Bettongia penicillata) is a small, near threatened mammal native to forests and shrubland of Australia.
 A member of the rat-kangaroo family (Potoroidae), it moves by hopping and is active at night, digging for fungi to eat.
 It is also a marsupial and carries its young in a pouch.
-Once widespread, the woylie mostly died out from habitat loss and introduced predators such as foxes.
+Once widespread, the woylie mostly died out from habitat loss and introduced predators such as foxes and feral cats.
 It is currently restricted to two small areas in Western Australia.
-There are two subspecies: B. p. ogilbyi in the west, and the now-extinct B. p. penicillata in the southeast.
+There were two subspecies: B. p. ogilbyi in the west, and the now-extinct B. p. penicillata in the southeast.

 Taxonomy

 A species was first described by J. E. Gray in 1837, based on the skin and skull of an adult male obtained by the Zoological Society of London, and placed with the British Museum of Natural History.
 The origin of the holotype has not been determined, but it is presumed to be New South Wales.
+As the nominate subspecies is extinct, it is likely that the remaining subspecies will be elevated to full species status as Bettongia ogilbyi.